Robust Reinforcement Learning as a Stackelberg Game via Adaptively-Regularized Adversarial Training: Experiments

 \subsection{LunarLander with Actuation Delay}

 Actuation delay is a common problem in robotic control \cite{chen2021delay}.
 We modify the LunarLander environment in OpenAI Gym \cite{brockman2016openai} to simulate the effects of actuation delay.
 The protagonist in LunarLander has 4 discrete actions: shut off all engines, turn on the left engine, turn on the right engine and turn on the main engine.
 The objective is to train a protagonist that is robust to the commanded action being delayed to execute by several steps.
 During the adversarial training, at each time step, the adversary chooses a number from $\{0, 1, 2, ..., 10\}$, representing the delay steps of the protagonist's action.
 During testing, the delay step is fixed throughout each episode.

 In Fig.~\ref{fig:LunarLanderRobustness}, we show the episodic reward against different action delay steps, compared with the baselines.
 Only action delay steps from $0$ to $4$ are shown here since the returns of more delay steps are low for all methods and not meaningful statistically.
 We find that \textit{RRL-Stack + Stack-PG} outperforms the baselines, particularly at delay step $0$ to $3$.

+To answer \textbf{(Q3)} about the effects of $\alpha$ on the robustness of \textit{RRL-Stack + Stack-PG}, we study the robustness of $\alpha \in \{0.0, 0.4, 0.5, 0.6, 1.0\}$ as well as our auto-tuning $\alpha$ (\textit{Stack+Auto-$\alpha$}) in Fig.~\ref{fig:LunarLanderRobustnessAlpha}.
+When $\alpha=0.4, 0.5$, the protagonist maintains highly robust against different action delay steps, while $\alpha=0.0$ results in non-robust agents and $\alpha=0.6, \alpha=1.0$ produce overly-conservative agents.
+With \textit{Stack+Auto-$\alpha$}, the protagonist achieves comparable performance to the best performing $\alpha=0.4, 0.5$ without fine-tuning.